Sonic the Hedgehog CD (Sega CD)

-- The bad ending no longer concludes with a line of text that says "TRY AGAIN AND SAVE LITTLE PLANET FOREVER" - it has been shortened to "TRY AGAIN".
+- The bad ending's "TRY AGAIN AND FREE LITTLE PLANET FOREVER" text was shortened to simply "TRY AGAIN".

-All of these changes are also in the PC version, though the 2011 re-release reverts the Metal Sonic racing theme so it always plays Stardust Speedway "B" Mix and mostly restores the original ending videos' exclusive audio when played with JPN soundtrack.
+All of these changes are applied to all regional versions of the PC version, though the 2011 re-release reverts the Metal Sonic racing theme so it always plays Stardust Speedway "B" Mix and mostly restores the original ending videos' exclusive audio when played with the Japanese soundtrack.

 In each level file, there are 2 sections of data that contain an amalgamation of various other level data and code.
 1 before the chunk data and 1 at the end of the file.
 This is due to how the level chunks are set to be aligned to address

 0x010000 and how the end of the file is padded to the size of Word RAM.
 However, when they were building the level files, instead of filling the areas of padding with